awewsomegamer/Idozit-Compiler/DEFAULTS.md

 ## What
 This document outlines how the default compiler interface with the library.
 This document builds on top of <a href="DEVELOPERS.md">DEVELOPERS.md</a> and <a href="USERS.md">USERS.md</a>.
 Ensure the previously mentioned resources have been read and understood.

+## Overall
+The default compiler is able to take equations such as:
+`x + y * x / INTEGRAL 1 x ( x^2 + 2*x + 1 ) - DERIVATIVE 1 x ( x ) * E` and convert them into x86-64 machine code.

+*\** Note: Currently exponents do not support non-intergeral power types.

+The default run function then executes the x86-64 machine code buffer.

 ## Lexer
 The lexer recognizes the following:
 * Number literals (123, 1237.786) - Constant values